-Erin Averett (Creighton University), Derek Counts (University of Wisconsin- Milwaukee), and Kevin Garstki (University of Wisconsin-Milwaukee), "Bridging Divides: Hybrid Approaches to Publishing 3D Data"
+Erin Averett (Creighton University), Derek Counts (University of Wisconsin-Milwaukee), and Kevin Garstki (University of Wisconsin-Milwaukee), "Bridging Divides: Hybrid Approaches to Publishing 3D Data"

-The process and products of archaeology are 3D; yet, for practical reasons, it has been presented in 2D.
-To supplement these publications, archaeologists have experimented with plaster casts, models, and now virtual reality and 3D imaging to communicate the 3D record of the past.
-While the limitations of print publication are well known (2D, static, linear, and selective), it has remained the primary mode of disseminating archaeological information for over a century.
-Only recently have archaeologists begun to push back against the static and authoritative monograph tradition; there is a call to decentralize the knowledge production process by publishing primary data (e.g. notebooks, databases) that allow scholars to evaluate how site narratives have been reconstructed.
-At the same time, archaeological data have grown more complex and are often born digitally, while new visualization technologies have become more economical and accessible.
-The result is that 3D visualizations can be presented alongside contextual narrative, making use of developing digital research infrastructures and digital gazetteers.
+The archaeological record is three dimensional and archaeologists strive to reconstruct how ancient people interacted with each other, the built environment, and the landscape in 3D.
+Yet, for practical reasons, past worlds have been presented in 2D formats.
+To supplement these publications, archaeologists have long experimented with plaster casts, models, and more recently with new digital imaging technologies.
+While the limitations of print publication are well known (e.g., 2D, static, linear, selective), it has remained the primary mode of disseminating archaeological information for over a century.
+The emergence of new forms of capturing data comes at a time when archaeologists are beginning to push back against the authoritative monograph tradition.
+For example, there is a call to decentralize the knowledge production process by publishing primary data (e.g. notebooks, databases) that allow scholars to evaluate how site narratives have been reconstructed.
+At the same time, archaeological data have grown more complex and are often born digitally, while new visualization technologies have become more efficient, economical, and accessible.
+The result is that 3D visualizations can be presented alongside contextual narratives, making use of developing digital research infrastructures and digital gazetteers.
 The combination of these burgeoning 3D visualization platforms and the development of the semantic web provides digital academic publications with some distinct advantages for the use and reuse of archaeological data over print publications.
 This presentation will contextualize our publication, Visualizing Votive Practice: Exploring Limestone and Terracotta Sculpture from Athienou-Malloura Through 3D Models (The Digital Press at the University of North Dakota and ASOR, with tandem publication by Open Context), within the current publication environment as a springboard to a discussion of the future of archaeological publication.

-Kevin McGeough (University of Lethbridge), Sarah Whitcher Kansa (Open Context), Charles E. Jones (The Pennsylvania State University), Andrea Berlin (Boston University), William Caraher (University of North Dakota), and Eric Kansa (Open Context), "Digital Media Policies for ASOR Publications" Publication practices need to enable and reward responsible curation of the cultural heritage that a wide range of stakeholders entrust ASOR members to document and interpret.
+Kevin McGeough (University of Lethbridge), Sarah Whitcher Kansa (Open Context), Charles E. Jones (The Pennsylvania State University), Andrea Berlin (Boston University), William Caraher (University of North Dakota), and Eric Kansa (Open Context), "Digital Media Policies for ASOR Publications"

+Publication practices need to enable and reward responsible curation of the cultural heritage that a wide range of stakeholders entrust ASOR members to document and interpret.
 Publication represents an important tool for ASOR to enrich the lives of future generations by communicating the value and significance of the archeological record, especially in situations where that record is endangered by war, neglect, appropriation, and commoditization.
 By encouraging and supporting more full and comprehensive sharing and archiving of primary data and related documentation, we can better align our publication practices with our ethical ideals.
 To this end, a subset of ASOR's Publications Committee has developed a set of recommendations that will promote publishing practices that better incentivize the accessibility, persistence, and integrity of archaeological data.
 This paper presents a set of good practices in digital publishing that will both advance our ethical conduct and help us better meet a broad array of emerging needs in 21st-century scholarship.
 Topics covered include long-term access, citation, reproducibility, peer review of digital content, attribution, and professional recognition.